Things to Do in Boston with Kids: A 2026 Family Guide

 It's also a strong summer trip — the harbor, Boston Common, and ferry rides are all kid-magical.

-Top kid-friendly things to do in Boston
+Best things to do in Boston with kids

 Freedom Trail (partial)